 General dental insurance covers regular preventative dental care, from x-rays and check-ups to plaque removal and small fillings,essentially a basic level of coverage that aims to stop common dental problems from occurring.
 On the other hand, major dental insurance provides cover for expensive dental procedures like crowns and dental implants, along with braces and tooth extractions.

 Think about what you need before taking out dental insurance .
 For example, if you are young and your teeth are in good health then general dental insurance should be enough.
-For older people who have already had fillings and root canal treatment, major dental insurance would be more beneficial as at some point you will probably need crowns or even an All-on-4.
+For older people who have already had fillings and root canal treatment, major dental insurance would be more beneficial as at some point you will probably need crowns or even the All-on-4® treatment concept.
 As with all insurance, you will of course want to weigh the premiums against the return, and be wary of predatory agencies and scams.

 2. Pay in Instalments with Dental Financing